 Sleep is important, yes, but diet, stress levels and your surroundings also impact your energy levels.
-We recommend that you take an honest and holistic look at your current habits and see if there is any thing you might need to change to make sure you're running at optimum efficiency.
+We recommend that you take an honest look at your current habits and see if there's anything you might need to change to make sure you're running at optimum efficiency.

 5 Ways to Stay Energized

-There are many ways to fight fatigue and boost your energy, but here are some quick tips that will keep you from feeling like a slug:
+There are many ways to fight fatigue and boost your energy, but here are some quick tips that will keep you from dragging:

 - Catch some rays.
 Get all Sheryl Crow, "Soak Up the Sun" and get some vitamin D. Just be sure to wear sunscreen and/or a protective hat and clothing to ensure you don't get too many rays.

 - Take a hike.
-OK, maybe not a hike, but a brisk walk around the block when you're feeling fatigued can reinvigorate you, increasing blood flow and delivering oxygen to the body.
+OK, maybe not a hike (unless you want to!), but a brisk walk (bonus points if it's sunny outside) around the block when you're feeling fatigued can reinvigorate you, increasing blood flow and delivering oxygen to the body.

 - Snack smarter.
-Keep raw, unsalted nuts on hand for snacking; they're full of fiber and protein to keep you fueled up.
+Keep raw, unsalted nuts (like almonds or walnuts) on hand for snacking; they're full of fiber and protein to keep you fueled up.